Table of Contents Show

 - Paperwork, Laws, and Regulations – Real estate law can be complex and varies based on state, city, and county.
 Every purchase requires paperwork that must be read and signed.
 Mistakes can cause delays or even a deal to fall through.
 While your attorney (mandatory in NYS) can handle most of this, agents can help you better understand what’s going on each step of the way.

 - Falling Prey to the Sales Agent – When the seller has representation, that agent will be out for their best interests.
-Without your own agent to counter their one, you’ll be entirely at their mercy.
+You’ll be entirely at their mercy without your agent to counter their one.

 - Lost Deals – The NYC market is highly competitive.
-Fail to make the right initial offer or act too slowly, and you’ll lose out to other buyers that are more prepared.
 An agent’s job is to ensure you are fully ready and get your offer to the top of the pile.
+Fail to make the right initial offer or act too slowly, and you’ll lose out to other more prepared buyers.

 Final ThoughtsFinal Thoughts

-If none of the above has convinced you of the need to hire a buyer’s agent, then how about this, you won’t pay out of pocket for their fees.
-That is because the agent’s commission is paid by the seller out of the sale proceeds, half going to the seller’s agent and a half to the buyer’s agent.
-That said, you’re technically paying for the home; thus, why not make your money protect you by having your own exclusive representation, the same as the seller.
+If none of the above has convinced you of the need to hire a buyer’s agent, then how about this?
+You won’t pay out of pocket for their fees.
+The seller pays the agent’s commission out of the sale proceeds, half going to the seller’s agent and a half to the buyer’s agent.
+You’re technically paying for the home; thus, why not make your money protect you by having your exclusive representation, the same as the seller.

-At this point, the question becomes not why should you hire a buyer’s agent, but why shouldn’t you?
+The question becomes not why you should hire a buyer’s agent, but why shouldn’t you?